Making the Most of your Carpentry Setup

 Create a Dedicated Space:

-Whether it’s an area in your classroom or a corner of your garage at home, designate a special space for woodworking.
+Whether it’s an area in your classroom or a corner of your garage at home, try to designate a special space for woodworking.
+A defined area free from too many distractions will help keep to kids focused, tools contained and everyone safe.

 Safety First: